-Welcome to the award-winning Small Town Gardener®, a collection of columns filled with humor and gentle gardening advice; published by The Frederick News Post, The Citizen Newspapers of Brunswick and Middletown Valley, The Emmitsburg News-Journal, and on this website and other websites and magazines dedicated to the passion that is gardening.
+Welcome to the award-winning Small Town Gardener® and Conversations in the Garden® , a collection of columns filled with humor and gentle gardening advice; published by The Frederick News Post, The Citizen Newspapers, The Emmitsburg News-Journal, and other websites and magazines dedicated to the passion that is gardening.

 We have recently moved house a few miles from our Maryland garden of eleven years to another small town across the Potomac River in Virginia.
 More land means more garden challenges, and I certainly hope that you will follow our progress as we battle deer, finally install [legal] chickens, and learn what our new microclimates are going to do to all of our precious transplants.